 If the 8 minute run-time of the Shark WV200UK handheld is the only thing putting you off, the WV251UK could be the perfect solution.

-It’s convenient for quick cleanups and doesn’t look out of place on a kitchen worksurface or side table.
-The vacuum also has enough power to pick up light and medium debris.
+It’s great for quick cleanups and doesn’t look out of place on a kitchen worksurface or sideboard.
+Our testing also showed the vacuum has enough power to pick up light and medium debris, while doing a decent job with pet hair.

 The biggest drawback is the short 8-10 minute battery life.
 This is fine for quick jobs, but the Shark simply isn’t designed for long cleaning sessions.
 It also has a small dust capacity, and the lack of a motorised brush bar limits its effectiveness on carpets.